PapersOfMathieuNls/clever-commit/combined.md

 ## Classifying Incoming Commits

-The classification of incoming commits within CLEVER is a two-step process.
-First, the commit goes through the statical part of the approach (Steps 1 to 4).
-If the statical part of the approach classifies the commit as _non-risky_, we simply let it through, and we stop the process.
-If the commit is classified as _risky_, however, we continue the process with the Steps 5 to 9.
+As discusses in Section XXXX, a new commit goes through the metric-based model first (Steps 1 to 4).
+If classified  as _non-risky_, we simply let it through, and we stop the process.
+If the commit is classified as _risky_, however, we continue the process with  Steps 5 to 9 our approach.
-It is important to note that we do not output a _risky_ classification if we are unable to find a match in known defect-introducing signatures in our historical data.

-Finally, this two-step classification allows us to significantly reduce the time required, in average, to classify a commit.
-If each commit has to be analysed against all known signatures in terms of code clone similarity, then, it would take more to process.
-From this perspective, the metric-based model can be seen as a first-level filter that finds suspicious commits.
+One may wonder why we needed to have a metric-based model in the first place. we could have resorted to clone detection as the main mechanism.
+The main reason for having the metric-based model is efficiency.
+If each commit had to be analysed against all known signatures using code clone similarity, then, it would have made CLEVER time consuming.

 ## Proposing Fixes

-Another important aspect of the design of CLEVER is the ability to provide guidance to developers on how to improve risky commits.
+An important aspect in the design of CLEVER is the ability to provide guidance to developers on how to improve risky commits.
 We achieve this by extracting from the database the fix-commit corresponding to the matching defect-commit and present it to the developer.
-We believe that this makes CLEVER a practical approach for the developers as they will know why a given modification has been reported as risky in terms of code; this is something that is not supported by techniques based on statistical models (e.g., [@Kamei2013a; @Rosen2015]).
+We believe that this makes CLEVER a practical approach.
+Developers can understand why a given modification has been reported as risky by looking at code instead of simple metrics as in the case of the studies reported in [@Kamei2013a; @Rosen2015]).

-Finally, using the fix used to fix past defects, we can provide a solution, in the form of a contextualised diff, to the developer that would remove the fault.
-A contextualised diff is a diff that is tempered with to match the current workspace of the developer regarding variable types and names.
-In step 8, we adapt the matching fixes to the actual context of the developer by modifying indentation depth and variable name in an effort to reduce context switching [@Code; @Danny1997; @Altmann2004].
+Finally, using the fixes of past defects, we can provide a solution, in the form of a contextualised diff, to the developers.
+A contextualised diff is a diff that is modified to match the current workspace of the developer regarding variable types and names.
+In Step 8 of Figure 3, we adapt the matching fixes to the actual context of the developer by modifying indentation depth and variable name in an effort to reduce context switching.
+We believe that this would make it easier for developers to understand the proposed fixes and see if they apply in their situation.

-The contextualised fix is the fix to a matching buggy commit that we transform in terms of variable names and indentation.
-We believe that it makes it easier for the developer to understand the proposed fix and see if it applies in their situation.
-In table \ref{tab:bubble-fix} we present a fix transformation using the bubble sort example.
+[Wahab: you can remove the bubble sort example; I think you explained well the concept.
+This will also save us 1 page].

 # Case Study Setup {#sec:exp}